A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Results

-We calculated the most plausible models for each component by utilizing the goodness-of-fit metric $\varepsilon$ in the $\log T_\mathrm{eff} - \log L - R$ phase defined in Equation~\ref{eq:epsilon_def}.

-For the primary component, the best-fitting models yield $\varepsilon \simeq 0.09$--$0.095$.
-All of these solutions correspond to the red clump phase (see Figure\,\ref{fig:primary_example_fit}), with masses $M \simeq 3.4$--$3.5\,M_\odot$ and metallicities at [Fe/H] $= -0.29$, placing the star in the core helium–burning phase.
+We calculated the most plausible models for each component by utilizing the goodness-of-fit metric, $\varepsilon,$ in the $\log T_\mathrm{eff} - \log L - R$ phase defined in Equation~\ref{eq:epsilon_def}.
+For the primary component, the best-fitting models yield $\varepsilon \simeq 0.028$--$0.041$.
+All of these solutions correspond to the red-clump phase (see Figure\,\ref{fig:primary_example_fit}), with masses of $M \simeq 3.4$--$3.5\,M_\odot$ and metallicities at [Fe/H] $= -0.29$, placing the star in the core helium-burning phase.
 The most relevant configurations are summarized in Table~\ref{tab:primary_best_models}.

 Considering the secondary component of the $\gamma$ Persei system, the best-fitting models cover a range of $\varepsilon\simeq 0.088 - 0.137$.
 However, the evolutionary phase cannot be uniquely determined by the $\varepsilon$ metric, as the best-fitting solutions cover late main-sequence, turn-off, and subgiant configurations (see Figure\,\ref{fig:best_fit_sec}).
 Table\,\ref{tab:secondary_best_models} collects the calculated stellar parameters for the four best-fitting models for this component.